extend

 Output: HELLO, WORLD

-The wrapper can also reference the original parameters by name to alter the behavior conditionally:
+The wrapper can reference the original parameters by name to alter the behavior conditionally:

 .extend {greet}